moeletsi-codes/moeletsi-codes/README.md

 # Hi, I am Moeletsi👋🏽

-I’m a 20 year old junior software developer based in South Africa, and I’m passionate about not only crafting digital experiences but crafting products that people value.
+I’m a 20 year old beginner software developer based in South Africa, and I’m passionate about crafting products and digital experiences that people love.
 Computers have fascinated me since childhood, and now, I'm turning that fascination into action & innovation.

-- Stay updated with my journey on Instagram @themoeletsimelamu
+- Stay updated with my journey on Instagram [@themoeletsimelamu](https://www.instagram.com/themoeletsimelamu/)

-# 🔭Current Endeavours
+# 🔭Current Endeavors

 I’m currently learning full-stack development through self-education, where my journey involves both building and learning.
 Here’s what I’m currently focused on: